kamleshpawar17/faceSearch/README.md

 ```

 ## An example of searching using celebrity database
-first row is the query/input image
-rest of the rows are retrieved similar faces images
+first row is the query/input image and rest of the rows are retrieved similar faces images

 ![fig1](https://user-images.githubusercontent.com/32892726/198875336-7d1c4e5f-9cdc-44fa-acdf-e57ffc14d792.png)